 It’s important to know how to properly file for a personal injury claim.
 This process can be tricky, so it’s important to know what not to do in order to have the best chance of success with your claim.
 One of the most common mistakes people make is filling out their injury report wrong or neglecting some part of it altogether.
-Your injury report should include information about when and where you were hurt, who was involved, what happened at the time, and what treatments have been recommended by your doctor.
+Your injury report for incidents such as a hit-and-run lawsuit should include information about when and where you were hurt, who was involved, what happened at the time, and what treatments have been recommended by your doctor.
 Make sure you have all the necessary information and documentation for this form before starting, as well as any other forms that are required for filing with the state claims board or court system.

 The Very First Thing